hhaji/Algorithms-For-Data-Science/README.md

 ## Academic Honor Code:
 Honesty and integrity are vital elements of the academic works.
 All your submitted assignments must be entirely your own (or your own group's).

-We’ll follow the standard of Department of Mathematical Sciences approach:
+We will follow the standard of Department of Mathematical Sciences approach:
 * You can get help, but you MUST acknowledge the help on the work you hand in
 * Failure to acknowledge your sources is a violation of the Honor Code
 *  You can talk to others about the algorithm(s) to be used to solve a homework problem; as long as you then mention their name(s) on the work you submit
 * You should not use code of others or be looking at code of others when you write your own: You can talk to people but have to write your own solution/code

 ## Questions?
-I'll be having office hours for this course on Saturday and Monday (09:30 AM--12:00 AM).
-If this isn't convenient, email me at hhaji@sbu.ac.ir or talk to me after class.
+I will be having office hours for this course on Saturday and Monday (09:30 AM--12:00 AM).
+If this is not convenient, email me at hhaji@sbu.ac.ir or talk to me after class.